 This Copyblogger infographic has over 170,000 pins alone.

-While the sharing of such visuals is great from a business point of view what matters is the bottom line.
-In other words can it drive more sales, more leads and more of the right kind of traffic?
+While sharing such visuals is great from a business point of view, what matters is the bottom line.
+In other words, can it drive more sales, leads, and the right kind of traffic?

-Sephora a well-known brand released data stating that their Pinterest followers spend 15 times more on Sephora merchandise than their Facebook fans.
+Sephora, a well-known brand, released data stating that its Pinterest followers spend 15 times more on Sephora merchandise than its Facebook fans.

-Red Bull is commonly used as a great content marketing example but it owes it success largely due to the fact that a lot of its content is visual and the way they use the visuals.
-They create content that is line with the brand and are visual storytelling masters.
+Red Bull is commonly used as a great content marketing example, but its success is largely due to the fact that much of its content is visual and the way it uses visuals.
+They create content that is in line with the brand and are visual storytelling masters.

 How to create great visual storytelling content

-Creating great visual storytelling content boils down to really getting to know your audience and delivering content that is relevant to them.
-However there are a few elements that can help in the creation of such content that goes beyond aesthetics.
+Creating great visual storytelling content boils down to really getting to know your audience and delivering relevant content.
+However, a few elements can help in the creation of such content that go beyond aesthetics.

 1. Design

-Visual storytelling requires color, resolution and sizing of text and other components to be taken into consideration depending on whether it is to be featured on the web, as an ebook, social media or as a print edition.
-Image backgrounds and the kind of message it gives are all critical in creating an effective visual story.
+Visual storytelling requires considering color, resolution, and sizing of text and other components depending on whether it is to be featured on the web, as an ebook, on social media, or in a print edition.
+Image backgrounds and the kind of message they convey are all critical in creating an effective visual story.

 2. Choose or create images with care and words sparingly